nmonga26/ONDC-FIS-Specifications/api/components/docs/log-verification.md

 ### Scenarios

-- **Flow 1(Health Insurance Application)**
+- **Flow 1(Life Insurance Application)**

-  The buyer initiates a search for "Health Insurance" on the Buyer App, compares the available offerings received from the seller app, and selects the desired option.
+  The buyer initiates a search for "Life Insurance" on the Buyer App, compares the available offerings received from the seller app, and selects the desired option.
 Upon selection, the buyer can proceed to avail the insurance services by submitting all the relevant details/documents and subsequently receives the issued policy.

-- **Flow 2(Claim Health Insurance)**
+- **Flow 2(Claim Life Insurance)**

-  The buyer intends to claim a health insurance policy against an existing one.
+  The buyer intends to claim a Life insurance policy against an existing one.
 The user journey involves selecting the existing policy for the claim process.
 Also showcase the changes in the status of the fulfillments once the claim is initiated & processed.

-- **Flow 3(Renew Health Insurance)**
+- **Flow 3(Renew Life Insurance)**

-  Buyer wants to renew a health insurance policy against an existing policy.
-Showcase the journey of the user by selecting an existing policy to renew health insurance.
+  Buyer wants to renew a Life insurance policy against an existing policy.
+Showcase the journey of the user by selecting an existing policy to renew Life insurance.

-- **Flow 4(Cancel Health Insurance)**
+- **Flow 4(Cancel Life Insurance)**

-  Buyer wants to cancel a Health insurance policy against an existing policy.
-Showcase the journey of the user by selecting an existing policy to cancel health insurance.
+  Buyer wants to cancel a Life insurance policy against an existing policy.
+Showcase the journey of the user by selecting an existing policy to cancel Life insurance.

 ### Log Verification